VKCOM/statshouse/README.md

 **StatsHouse is used in production at big scale**
 StatsHouse is the main monitoring system of [vk.com](https://vk.com).
-As of November 2022, main StatsHouse cluster is receiving 350 million metrics per second from 15000 servers and stores 4 years of data.
+As of December 2022, main StatsHouse cluster is receiving 650 million metrics per second from 15000 servers and stores 4 years of data.

 **StatsHouse provides high resolution, low latency data**